MediEval: A Unified Medical Benchmark for Patient-Contextual and Knowledge-Grounded Reasoning in LLMs: Related Work

 \section{Related Work}

 A growing body of work investigates whether LLMs can handle complex information in EHRs.
 One study focused on data serialization and retrieval, with performance sensitive to prompt design and feature selection \citep{lovon2025evaluating}.
 Another work has explored long-context modeling, showing some architectures can process entire patient timelines with $>$10k events and achieve greater robustness to irregular temporal patterns \citep{wornow2025context}.
-Other approaches integrate structured and unstructured data, for instance, by using small auxiliary models as “knowledge triggers” to support tabular prediction \citep{yan2025small} or by designing code-aware representations that capture semantic and temporal structure in diagnosis prediction \citep{tan2025boxlm}.
+Additional approaches integrate structured and unstructured data, for instance, by using small auxiliary models as “knowledge triggers” to support tabular prediction \citep{yan2025small} or by designing code-aware representations that capture semantic and temporal structure in diagnosis prediction \citep{tan2025boxlm}.
+More recent work has explored longitudinal clinical reasoning through structure-aware retrieval and geometric representations of patient trajectories, enabling more clinically consistent next-event forecasting \citep{qu2026grail}.
+Related efforts model evolving patient care as a continuous temporal reasoning problem, using structured memory and agentic context management to support long-horizon inference over streaming EHRs \citep{qu2026trace}.
 These studies demonstrate progress in surfacing and encoding patient information, but whether model outputs are consistent with established clinical knowledge remains underexplored.

 Another line of research investigates the reliability of the medical knowledge encoded in LLMs.
 Dynamic probing methods show that models often achieve low joint accuracy when facts are rephrased \citep{zhou2025reliable}, while multifaceted evaluations reveal brittle performance on tasks requiring comparison, verification, or rectification \citep{zhou2024multifaceteval}.
 Broader studies also report steep declines when moving from factual recall to scenario-based reasoning as cognitive complexity increases \citep{zhou2025evaluating}.
 However, even when scenarios are considered, these evaluations do not disentangle whether errors arise from factual misunderstanding, failures of contextual grounding, or both.